Texas gunman fired from job before massacre; victim IDs emerge: media

 “I heard her screaming,” she said.
 “I was hearing her cry and scream for help.
 I didn’t know what was happening.”

-Rosie Grandos said got in her car and drive to her sister.
+Rosie Grandos said got in her car and drove to her sister.
 By the time she arrived, she saw her sister lying on the ground, she said.

 The Washington Post reported that others among the dead were Edwin Peregrino, 25, who was killed outside of the home he moved into a few weeks ago.